 The observatory deck on the 28th floor provides an expansive vista that stretches beyond the city limits.
 This is where you’ll get the stereotypical view of the Cathedral and bridge as well as much more.
 You’ll love the view here.

 OPTIONAL: You can also consider a Cologne walking tour this morning instead.
 Find a good option here.
+I loved doing a walking tour in Cologne and learning all about the local history and culture.
+You’ll love it too!

-Stop 4: Ludwig Museum
+Stop 4: Museum Ludwig

 The Ludwig Museum earns its place on this itinerary through its famed collection of contemporary art, including significant works of Pop Art, Russian avant-garde, and German Expressionism.
 It serves as a counterbalance to the historical gravitas of the Cathedral, showcasing a different, more modern creative spirit of Cologne.